A Small Slice of NYC

 This afternoon was supposed to be 61, turned out to be 34 and snowy.
 That's New England weather for ya.
 That didn't deter from going to NYC to stroll, explore & warm up with some tea & pork belly ramen.

-Arriving via Penn Station, unfortunately we had to walk through Times Square to get to our destination.
-I use the term "destination" loosely, though.
-We were basically roaming aimlessly, hoping to end up somewhere near Momofuku Noodle Bar in East Village.
+Arriving via Penn Station, unfortunately we had to walk through Times Square — we were basically roaming aimlessly, hoping to end up somewhere near Momofuku Noodle Bar in East Village.
 It was a day of walking, but I wouldn't do it any other way.
 It's the only way to truly experience the flavor and character of NYC.
 Something about those yellow taxis, the lights and people watching.
 It's definitely a feeling.
 Times Square was under a lot of construction, so it was more, um...
 I'm not sure the right word.
 It's a must see if you've never been, but definitely not a destination.

 Upon wandering, we stumbled across the small belgian cart Wafels and Dinges.
 It's my lucky day - I knew I had to try it.
 The menu was a little confusing (to me at least) but basically how it works is you get a waffle plus a topping of choice.
 Additional toppings are $1, but they have a bunch of pre-created options (such as s'mores and turtle!)
 I went with the plain, topped with Nutella and banana.
 The experience begins with the mix placed on the waffle iron, which was more dough-like as opposed to a batter.
 It gave the waffle a great texture.
 They sliced a banana to order before drizzling Nutella to give an even, light coating.
 Right off the iron, freshly topped and placed over a light dusting of powdered sugar.
 Voilà.
 It was crunchy and fluffy all at the same time and oh, so good.